-The Permanent Match
+Permanent Survival Match 2.0

 We wish we had these in the Military.
-One of our CLUBTAC Military Vets said that back in the day Back in the day they'd use a flamethrower to set a nearby tree or bush on fire to light a cigarette if no one had a lighter.
+One of our CLUBTAC Military Vets said that back in the day they'd use a flamethrower to set a nearby tree or bush on fire to light a cigarette if no one had a lighter.
 We're pretty sure that's why he was moved from Infantry to Artillery.
-Regardless, now you have this nifty little kick ass Permanent Matches!
-Instead of taking a bundle of match sticks with you when you camp, take this eternal striking Permanent Match.
-Made of mag alloy metal, it's able to be used in all types of weather & is waterproof & stormproof.
+Regardless, now you have this nifty little kick ass Permanent Survival Match!
+Good for an incredible 15,000 strikes!

 Besides a Survival Situation, this fast starting flame can be used to light a variety of things such as barbeques, propane stoves, lanterns, oil lamps, bunsen burners, blow torch, fire pit, the fireplace, bonfires, candles, or to start a fire quick with paper, dry grass, hay, weeds, bark, kindling, wood, logs, coal, charcoal, maya dust, tinder or tumbleweeds.
-Not to mention you can use it indoors in the kitchen for cooking because it doesn't really produce smoke, unless you light something on fire obviously).
+Use INDOORS OR OUTDOORS!
+When our professionals tested these we determined that you absolutely can use them indoors or in the kitchen for cooking because it doesn't really produce smoke (unless you light something on fire obviously).